huggingface/blog/time-series-transformers.md

 ```

-As can be seen, we'll feed more than just past values:
+As can be seen, we'll feed more than just past values to the model, which differs from the NLP case of only text tokens:

 ```python